journalovi/2024-dibartolomeo-benchmark/README.md

-# Benchmark Datasets for Graph Layout Algorithms
+# GLaDOS: Graph Layout algorithm Datasets for Open Science

 This paper is under submission to the the [experimental track](https://www.journalovi.org/submit.html#experimental) at JoVI.